ProjectSerenity/firefly/README.md

 # Firefly

+## Archived branch no longer under development

+This branch represents the point at which the kernel was rewritten in Rust.
+It may be of interest for historical purposes, but is no longer under development.

+## Original docs

 Firefly is a research OS inspired by [Plan 9 from Bell Labs](https://9p.io/plan9/).
 Firefly's planned name was Serenity, but [SerenityOS](https://github.com/SerenityOS/serenity) got there first.
 This project is in no way associated with SerenityOS.

 This repository consists of: